Dear Friends and Neighbors,

-- Approve only high quality projects that improve Palo Alto.
-New construction should not exceed the established 50 foot height limit and buildings must have appropriate setbacks from the street and fully account for community impact of how its occupants get to work -- through on-site parking, public transportation, enforced TDMs, in garages or through a fair residential parking permit program.
+Approve only high quality projects that improve Palo Alto.
+New construction should conform with our 50 foot height limit, must have appropriate green setbacks from the street and fully address community impacts of how its occupants get to

-- End the era of exceptions; zoning exceptions should be few.
-Reform PC Zoning.
+- Reduce exceptions; zoning exceptions should be few.
+PC Zoning is on hiatus - it should only be considered to support 100% below market rate housing.
 Address problems with our review process that allows massive projects to stay in the pipeline far longer than they should.

 - Work to maintain Palo Alto's independence from state mandates and regional control as much as possible.
-We want to be good neighbors, but we need thoughtful development that takes into consideration the unique local conditions we have.
-We must not trade away the beauty of our city to meet regional population pressures.
-That said, affordable housing is a major concern and that is the one area where I will support more dense development, but only if placed near walkable services and transit hubs.
+We need to collaborate regionally and have thoughtful development that takes into consideration our unique local conditions.
+We must not trade away the beauty and livability of our city to meet regional growth pressures.
+We should emphasize affordable housing.
+That an area where I will support more dense development, placed near walkable services and transit hubs.

 Openness and Transparency

-- Enhance opportunities for public input on decisions that affect your lives.
+- Enhance opportunities for meaningful public input on decisions that affect your lives.